AliJohari05/ApProject-foodApp-backend/README.md

 - Optional: Maven (for building)
 - File-based storage (JSON or text)
-- No frameworks – built entirely using **core Java libraries**
+- No frameworks – built entirely using **core Java libraries** -📦 All required dependencies (if any) are listed in the pom.xml file for Maven builds — no need to install libraries manually.
 ---

 ### ▶️ How to Run